Jimbomoso/blog/inactivePosts/post_template.md

 ---
-title: 'Lame Programming Jokes App'
+title: 'enter title'
 date: '2020-01-06'
 ---

+Example post:

 This is a simple app I built to play around with an API.
 The app is written in **JavaScript**, **CSS** and **HTML**.